 Finally, anyone with kids understands the value of extracurricular activities.
 And when multiple children with a variety of interests presents itself, so does the bill!
 Though in Spain, we find costs for two days of futbol, one day of chess club and two days of competitive cheerleading to be significantly less than in the states.

 With the recent political unrest, Barcelona is not safe: FICTION

 Although pickpocketing is at an all-time high here, this is petty crime when compared to the violence in other foreign cities around the world.
 Public transport, metro lines and taxis are considered safe and reliable.

 The ‘Safe Cities Index 2017’ by The Economist Intelligence Unit (EIU), confirmed that Barcelona was one of the safest cities in the world in terms of general crime and overall ranked 13th in the world.

 Barcelona was also the 4th safest in the European Union and 5th safest in Europe – only lower in general safety terms than Stockholm, Amsterdam, Zurich and Madrid in 2017.

 Sure, like any urban area there are neighborhoods to avoid especially at night.
-But after spending 18 months living in this beautiful city with three children, I truly feel safe and at ease.
+But after spending two years living in this beautiful city with three children, I truly feel safe and at ease.